SSP-L2L/coordinator/README.md

 This repo contains code that simulates aws lambda locally.

-As we all know, aws lambda can receive different requests from aws api gateway, for example, "GET" and "POST".
-Aws lambda accept "application/json" and response also in "application/json" by default.
+As we all know, aws lambda can receive different requests from aws api gateway, for example, "`GET`" and "`POST`".
+Aws lambda accept "`application/json`" and response also in "`application/json`" by default.
 It can be coded in different languages, such as Python, Java, and Javascript.

 In this project, we just take the default behaviour and use python as develop languages.
 Flask is a very light web framework in python and it can simply simulate lambda behaviour in several lines of code.